 The state has confirmed that veterinary health services are an Essential Business.
 Accordingly, the Red Roof Fort Lee Animal Hospital will continue to provide veterinary care to companion animals during the COVID-19 outbreak.
 We are following all recommendations to ensure the safety of our clients and staff.

 What is the RED ROOF VET doing to protect patients, clients, and staff from COVID-19?

-Your family and pet’s wellbeing is very important to us.
+Your family and pet’s well being is very important to us.
 We follow all recommended safety precautions as we gradually reopen the facility to the public.

 Can COVID-19 infect companion animals?

 Two dogs in Hong Kong have tested “weakly positive” for COVID-19 (one on February 26th and one on March 19th), suggesting that human-to-animal transmission might be possible.
 However, neither dog has shown clinical signs of infection.
 Both dogs’ owners had previously tested positive for COVID-19, and it’s believed the dogs’ infection came from the owner.

 Human health and veterinary professionals are monitoring these cases and the possibility of human-to-animal transmission closely.
 Subsequent testing by IDEXX Laboratories has found no positive results in thousands of canine and feline specimens.
 “These new test results align with the current expert understanding that COVID-19 is primarily transmitted person-to-person,” IDEXX Laboratories said in a statement.